s31db/VersionOne.SDK.Python/README.md

 ## Installation

-run `python setup.py install`, or just copy the v1pysdk folder into your PYTHONPATH.
+run `pip install .`, or just copy the v1pysdk folder into your PYTHONPATH.

 ## Testing